TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

-# TokeniZK Finance -- The First Verifiable LaunchPad on Mina, with No-code.
+# TokeniZK Finance -- The First Verifiable LaunchPad on Mina

 **By Yoga#3374**